 We reserved our tickets at the hotel, which we could have done at the park.
-We stood in line for over 30minutes, which felt longer with the sun disappearing and the clouds rolling in with the rain.
+We stood in line for over 30 minutes, which felt longer with the sun disappearing and the clouds rolling in with the rain.
 We didn’t have an umbrella or poncho, but this is something you can purchase once you’re inside.

 Xcaret park is not the usual amusement park-like in the States.
 This is a wildlife amusement park mixed with w Mexican culture.
 Xcaret is located in Playa del Carmen with over 50 activities to do.

-The package included lunch, tours in three underground rivers, Xcaret México Espectacular presentation, visits to the Butterfly Pavilion, Coral Reef Aquarium, and the Aviary, Horse Exhibition, Papantla Flying Men, and Pre-Hispanic Dances, and a tropical jungle trail.
+The package included lunch, tours of three underground rivers, Xcaret México Espectacular presentation, visits to the Butterfly Pavilion, Coral Reef Aquarium, and the Aviary, Horse Exhibition, Papantla Flying Men, and Pre-Hispanic Dances, and a tropical jungle trail.

-Once you’re in the park you don’t know which way to go, what to do first, I felt lost and at times we found ourselves walking in circles from the lack of signs.
-At times, we asked other visitors, how to get out of here.
+Once you’re in the park you don’t know which way to go, or what to do first, I felt lost and at times we found ourselves walking in circles from the lack of signs.
+At times, we asked other visitors, how to get out of there.
 I suggest looking at the map they have on their app or online.
 Discuss what you want to see and where they are located.
 We spent over five hours here and didn’t cover half of the attractions offered in our package.

-I’m fearless when I want to be, but I definitely need to take swimming lessons.
+I’m fearless when I want to be, but I need to take swimming lessons.
 The rain started again, and I was, sorry, we, were getting cold.
 (My husband confessed to me how cold he was during the day) I thought swimming in an underground river would be exciting.
-Wrong, you go through a line where you grab a life jacket, sprint down a walkway going deep below ground.
+Wrong, you go through a line where you grab a life jacket, and sprint down a walkway going deep below ground.

 There are no instructors or help, you’re on your own.
 The water was freezing, I just took the plunge and immersed myself in the water.
 Once I got in, I couldn’t seem to stay straight and kept drifting on my side.
 I tried to grab the side of the rocks.
 I lost my husband and I was starting to panic.
 I heard a voice behind me say, “Hun, relax, you have on a life jacket.”
 There were kids in this river floating, swimming, and laughing with their families.
 I felt like I had almost lost my life.
 There are three river mazes to swim through.
 The one was enough for me.

 We made our way to the butterfly pavilion with a waterfall, The Chapel of Lady of Guadalupe, and the Mexican Cemetery.
 We were drained from all the walking.
-I would visit again, I would do things more differently.
-Planning ahead brings rain gear, a warm sweater or hoodie, bug spray, sunblock, water, and I would plan to spend the day there but take breaks in between to rest.
+I would visit again, I would do things differently.
+Planning brings rain gear, a warm sweater or hoodie, bug spray, sunblock, water, and I would plan to spend the day there but take breaks in between to rest.

 BUCKET LIST of Things to see in Mexico: Tulum, Cozumel, Merida, Copper Canyon, Sumidero Canyon, Marieta Islands, Palenque, and the Gran Cenote.
 Book your next vacation you won’t forget.